datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-The serverless function `functions/getMovies.js` works in much the same way, though we pass in the specific genre we want, and are hardcoding a page size of 6:
+The serverless function `functions/getMovies.js` works in much the same way, but you provide the specific genre you want and the page size is hardcoded:

 ```javascript
 query {